 CREATIVE GIFTS: A RENEWED INTEREST

 Early in 2020, my interest in crocheting was renewed.
 With every project, my excitement grew as I learned new stitches and tried new patterns.
-There were plenty of mistakes made, hours of untangling yarn that had become twisted together, countless times of taking out stitches and starting over.
-But it all helped teach me patience and attention to detail.
+There were plenty of mistakes, hours of untangling yarn that had become twisted together, countless times of taking out stitches and starting over — but it all helped teach me patience and attention to detail.
 As projects were finished, I found joy when I gave these creative gifts to my friends and family.